A step-by-step guide to Monday's Electoral College vote - Local News 8

 Has Covid affected the process this year?

 Yes!
-Three states — Colorado, Nevada and Utah are holding virtual meetings by video conference.
+At least one state — Nevada — is holding virtual meetings by video conference.

 Is this the end of it?